dotnet/docs-maui/docs/user-interface/graphics/paint/image.md

 In this example, the image is retrieved from the assembly and loaded as a stream.
 The image is resized using the `Downsize` method, with the argument specifying that its largest dimension should be set to 100 pixels.

 > [!IMPORTANT]
 > The `Downsize` method automatically disposes its source image.
-This can be disabled by specifying `false` to its `dispose` argument.
+This can be disabled by passing `false` as its `dispose` argument.

 The `Image` property of the `ImagePaint` object is set to the downsized version of the image, and the `ImagePaint` object is set as the paint to fill an object with.
 A rectangle is then drawn that's filled with the paint:

 :::image type="content" source="image-images/imagepaint.png" alt-text="Screenshot of a rectangle, filled with an image.":::

 > [!NOTE]
-> An `ImagePaint` object can also be created from an `IImage`` object by the `AsPaint` extension method.
+> An `ImagePaint` object can also be created from an `IImage` object by the `AsPaint` extension method.

-Alternatively, the `SetFillImage` extension method can be used to simplify the code to paint an area with an image:
+Alternatively, the `SetFillImage` extension method can be used to simplify the code:

 ```csharp
 if (image != null)